Panna Cotta is a popular Italian dessert that translates to ‘cooked cream’.

 - ½ tsp vanilla essence

-- Mix the gelatine powder with some water.
-Now heat this mixture for a few seconds until the gelatine is completely dissolved.
+- Mix the gelatin powder with some water.
+Now heat this mixture for a few seconds until the gelatin is completely dissolved.

 - Keep this aside for 5 minutes.